All Episodes

 Isn't that many of you think they're incompetent or that they're gutless?

-I will I will take those who are far from perfect over the evil any day of the week.
+But when you compare that to what I think is the potential for really rotten things to happen in this country, I will take those who are far from perfect over the evil any day of the week.

-Joe in San Francisco, welcome to the EIB network.
+Joe in San Francisco, welcome to the EIB Network.

 Hello.